leucinemymind/chemhstudymaterials/README.md

 Edit: For all you technical people out there, it's true that these study guides do not always use conventional formatting/best practices.
 It has been a journey of finding out that these conventions exist.
 However, they will be (relatively) consistent so hopefully that makes up for it!

-Edit 2: edits branch is tweaking out. solution: don't look at it :')
+Edit 2: all the branches are tweaking. solution: don't look at them :')